The Somme Museum was built on the site where the soldiers of the 108th Brigade of the 36th (Ulster) Division trained after the outbreak of war.

 Concession Group £7.00 per person

 Corporate events can also be arranged by contacting the Museum.

 Location: 233 Bangor Road, Newtownards, County Down, Northern Ireland, BT23 7PH.

 Contact details: Tel: (0044) 028 9182 3202, email firstname.lastname@example.org

 Directions: Conveniently located off the A21 Bangor to Newtownards Road between Conlig and Newtownards, follow the brown information signage.
 Latitude: 54.6100114 Longitude : 5.68195

-Temporary Exhibitions - There are three new exhibitions on display at present and if you don't want to go on the guided tour for £3 per person you can visit the Museum's exhibitions only: 'Women and the First World War', 'D DAY Voices', 'None That Go Return Again- The Armistice & The Aftermath'.
+Temporary Exhibitions - There are three exhibitions on display at present: 'Women and the First World War', 'D DAY Voices', 'None That Go Return Again- The Armistice & The Aftermath'.

 Café: The Museum café is closed at present but can cater for groups by prior arrangement.
-Telephone 02891823202 or email email@example.com to book in advance.
+Email email@example.com

 The Museum is fully accessible and can adjust the guided tour to suit all abilities and learning needs.
 Special hands on tours, with prior arrangement, are also available for visually impaired visitors.
 The Museum’s interactive tour can accommodate those with poor mobility and a wheelchair is available on request.
 The Museum has a hearing loop at reception and a portable hearing loop for the guided tour is also available for those with hearing difficulties.